 You can also customize your Jira instance with dedicated apps for modern requirements management, such as Requirements and Test Management for Jira (RTM).
-This smart tool supports documenting, linking and tracking requirements as well as executing your whole testing process right inside Jira.
+This smart tool supports documenting, linking, and tracking requirements as well as executing your whole testing process right inside Jira.
 What differentiates RTM from other available tools for testing is that it attaches importance to gathering requirements on the same high level as to defining test cases.
-The app allows to collect requirements in a transparent tree-structured view with folders and subfolders, making it clear for all team members.
+The app allows collecting requirements in a transparent tree-structured view with folders and subfolders, making it clear for all team members.
 Thanks to seamless Jira integration, users are able to link requirements to Epics and user stories and search for them inside your Atlassian suite like for regular Jira issues.
 The well-known interface makes it possible to start working with Requirements and Test Management without any additional training.

 Detailed descriptions make it easier for all team members to understand the context of specific requirements

-Requirements management relies also on verifying their implementation in development and testing process, and nothing can help you with this as much as reporting your actions and presenting conclusions.
+Requirements management relies also on verifying their implementation in the development and testing process, and nothing can help you with this as much as reporting your actions and presenting conclusions.
 RTM has two features that basically create ready-to-export reports for you:

 - Traceability Matrix allows to track relations between any two baselined types of requirements, using many-to-many relationship comparison.
-Using JQL, we can define which issue types we’d like to see on X and Y axes of our matrix.
+Using JQL, we can define which issue types we’d like to see on the X and Y axes of our matrix.